 The Godmanchester Bridge Academy Curriculum

-At Godmanchester Bridge Academy, we have taken the time to re-design our curriculum to ensure that children experience a broad and balanced learning journey which provides an understanding of the world.
-Our curriculum intends to inspire and engaging our children and prepare them for life-long learning.
+At Godmanchester Bridge Academy, we have taken the time to design our curriculum to ensure that children experience a broad and balanced learning journey which provides an understanding of the world.
+Our curriculum intends to inspire and engage our children and prepare them for life-long learning.

 Our vision for our current curriculum design is to develop independent, resilient and confident learners who are equipped for the next stage in their learning journey.

-Godmanchester Bridge Academy offers a curriculum that encourages our children to be inquisitive thinkers and great problem solvers.
-We value the acquisition of knowledge and skills equally, complemented with rich experiences and application to provide an all-round broad, balanced and relevant curriculum.
+Godmanchester Bridge Academy values the acquisition of knowledge and skills equally, complemented with rich experiences and application to provide an all-round broad, balanced and relevant curriculum.
 Our children learn the individual disciplines of each subject whilst linking these, wherever appropriate and relevant, to the themes and topics threaded throughout each term.
 We enjoy providing children with memorable learning experiences and layering the learning required to embed and build on knowledge and skills year on year.